olgaemms/davidemms.github.io/_posts/2019-09-18-downloading-and-checking-orthofinder.md

 cd ~/orthofinder_tutorial
 ```

-2. Download the latest version of OrthoFinder
+2. Download the latest version of OrthoFinder (if you're using Bioconda you still need to do this step to get the Example Dataset)
 ```
 wget https://github.com/davidemms/OrthoFinder/releases/latest/download/OrthoFinder.tar.gz
 ```